MEDICARE FRAUD WHISTLEBLOWER ATTORNEY

 In addition, the elderly who live in these homes may no longer have their full mental capacities.
 As such, they may be subjected to medical services that they don’t realize are unnecessary or billed for services they never received.

 If you are reviewing an elderly loved one’s medical bills and notice discrepancies in services or medications provided, contact the billing administrator or healthcare provider immediately to gain clarity.
 It may be an error or a false claim, or it could be legitimate services that were provided.
-If you know of your loved one’s condition and the treatment does not make sense, it is highly advisable to question it as soon as possible.
+If you know of your loved one’s condition and the treatment does not make sense, it is highly advisable to question it as soon as possible and consult with a Medicare fraud whistleblower lawyer in Tampa.

 How do I report Medicare fraud?